Table of Contents

 - Architects/engineers—The individuals who designed a new building are also liable if their design is not up to code and an injury occurs as a result.
 For instance, if a building is not structurally sound because of the architects’ design and the building collapses on the workers, then the architect who designed the building can be held liable for the injury.
 If these individuals also do not follow proper protocol in the site safety inspection, then they may be held liable for any accidents.

-Our Construction Accident Lawyer Florida Help To Get Your Worker’s Compensation
+Our Florida Construction Accident Lawyer Help To Get Your Worker’s Compensation

 If a person is injured at work, then the injury is usually covered under worker’s compensation.
 This can actually prevent you from being able to file a personal injury lawsuit, but an experienced personal injury attorney can walk you through the process and explain what you need to do to continue.
 For instance, if your worker’s compensation does not cover all of your injury-related expenses, then you may be able to bring a lawsuit forward to recoup those expenses.
-If you need more information for your lawsuit contacts our construction accident attorney in Florida.
+If you need more information for your lawsuit contacts our Florida construction accident attorney.

 How Can We Help?
-Contact Our Construction Accident Attorney Florida
+Contact Our Florida Construction Accident Attorney

 If you or a loved one has been injured on a construction site, then you may be able to bring forward a lawsuit for expenses such as medical bills and lost wages.
 The Florida construction accident lawyers at the law offices of Wolf & Pravato are here to guide you through the process and help you to understand your rights in such a situation.